cayequitas/Bitacora/index.markdown

 <section markdown="block">
 	<section markdown="block">
 ## Video / Documental / Cine
-"The experiences are more immersive, but virtual reality has the potential to change everything about what we call films, and how we make them. "
+The experiences are more immersive, but virtual reality has the potential to change everything about what we call films, and how we make them.
  				                       - Mike Mills -

 * [CLOUDS](http://www.cloudsdocumentary.com/)
 * [Sundance Film Festival](http://www.wired.com/2015/01/vr-filmmaking-pioneers/)